cytoscape/cytoscape-manual/docs/Creating_Networks.md

 This data file is a tab-delimited text file and contains network data (interactions), edge data, and node data.
-To import network and edge data from this table, choose Unique ID A as source, Unique ID B as target, and Interactor types as interaction type.
-Next, turn off columns used for node data (Alternative ID A, species B, etc.).
+To import network and edge data from this table, choose _Unique ID A_ as source, _Unique ID B_ as target, and _Interactor types_ as interaction type.
+Next, turn off columns used for node data (_Alt ID A_, _species B_, etc.).
 Other columns can be imported as edge data.

 The network import function cannot import node table columns - only edge